zeplin/mcp-server/README.md

 When contributing to this project, please ensure your code follows these guidelines by running `npm run lint:fix` before submitting changes.

-## Crafting Effective Prompts
+## Crafting effective prompts

-The quality and specificity of your prompts significantly impact the AI's ability to generate accurate and useful code.
-These are not mandatory but will increase the output quality.
-Here are some examples to guide you:
+The quality and specificity of your prompts significantly impact the AI’s ability to generate accurate and useful code.
+These are not mandatory but will definitely increase the output quality.

-### Example Prompt 1: Minor Changes/Additions
+### Example prompt 1: Minor changes/additions

 When you need to implement a small update or addition to an existing screen or component based on a new Zeplin design version.